Gorgias automation rules to auto tag tickets by topic

 Tagging based on message content and intent

 The most common method is to create rules that scan an incoming message for specific keywords.
-If a ticket mentions "refund," "exchange," or "damaged," you can have a rule automatically slap on the right tag.
+If a ticket mentions "refund," "exchange," or "damaged," you can have a rule automatically apply the correct tag.

 Gorgias also has a built-in intent detection feature you can use as a condition.
-For instance, you could create a rule that adds a "cancellation" tag if Gorgias thinks it has spotted the "order/cancel" intent.
+For instance, you could create a rule that adds a "cancellation" tag if Gorgias identifies the "order/cancel" intent.

 A screenshot showing the interface for setting up Gorgias automation rules to auto tag tickets by topic based on message content.